alba4k/albafetch/README.md

 The config should be written in a key "value" format you can put something in between if you like (e.g. 'key = "value"' everything but a " or a keyword

-This repository contains an example config file (`./albafetch.conf`)
+This repository contains an example config file (`albafetch.conf`)

 ## Source code editing:
 If you like, you can directly modify the source code contained in this repository and recompile the program after.
-New logos can be added in `albafetch/src/logos.h` (inside of `const char *logos[][]`) and in `./src/main.c` (to make them show up in the help message).
+New logos can be added in `src/logos.h` (inside of `const char *logos[][]`) and in `src/main.c` (to make them show up in the help message).

 Don't mind doing a pull request if you think some of the changes you made should be in the global version ;)